 So it was quite a challenge trying to figure it out, but we did it in the end.

-Our goal was to see what kind of results we can get out of this advertising platform, pin-point its strong and weak aspects, and overall determine whether it’s worth our time and money.
+Our goal was to see what kind of results we can get out of Verizon advertising platform, pin-point its strong and weak aspects, and overall determine whether it’s worth our time and money.

 Let’s get straight into it.

 How We Set Up the Ad Campaign in the Verizon Media Native Platform